ga-dc/wdi5/w03/d02_projects/readme.md

 ## Requirements

-You will have Tuesday afternoon, all of Wednesday, and Thursday afternoon to work on this project.
+You will have Tuesday afternoon, all of Wednesday, and Thursday morning to work on this project.

 We will be presenting projects on Friday.
 Your project must have: